Must-Know Facts for a First Time Home Buyer in Alberta

 Buying Your First Home a Little More Easily

-One of those members of your home buying squad should be an experienced real estate attorney.
+One of those members of your home buying squad should be an experienced real estate lawyer.
 You'll want to make sure no nasty surprises await you in the fine print.

-Verhaeghe Law Office offers a variety of services from experienced attorneys to make sure you get the deal you sign on for.
+Verhaeghe Law Office offers a variety of services from experienced lawyers to make sure you get the deal you sign on for.

 And if you need a bit more free legal advice, check out our blog for posts like 8 key benefits to homeowners title insurance in Alberta.